Compassion Series Council

 The Compassion Series Council is a small select group of inspiring educators and inspired parents who serve as a creative think-tank and advisory around original resources, projects and the development of the Compassion Series.

 Together with her husband Paul, Annie leads The Grove Retreats, creating beautiful and therapeutic retreat experiences for families that have experienced trauma.
 Previously, Annie worked for over a decade in international human rights and religious freedom for over a decade.
 After an internship with the International Justice Mission in Washington, DC, Annie earned her MA in Political Science, where she examined the pursuit of justice and reconciliation after genocide.
 Annie has worked in policy and advocacy roles in Ottawa and Toronto, addressing issues including extreme poverty, religious persecution and peace building.
 Most recently, she worked as Director of Policy and International Relations for Toronto-based Global Peace Initiative, concurrently serving on the international Leadership Team of the Religious Liberty Partnership.
 Annie’s work has taken her around the world, from refugee camps on the Eritrea-Ethiopia border to the US State Department, from the streets of Hong Kong to the United Nations Human Rights Council.
 With a degree in Communications and a passion for editing, Annie also works as a freelance writer and editor.
-She lives in Toronto with her husband Paul and their two awesome kids.
+She lives in British Columbia with her husband Paul and their three awesome kids.

 Susie Griffin has a rich history of activity and leadership in community engagement, social justice and parenting.
 This includes several years teaching parenting courses with Relationship Central Canada, and serving as an Ontario advisor for the organization.
 Susie has also been active both on the front lines and behind the scenes with Loving Arms, a Canadian charity serving in Guatemala, and as a member of the Board of Directors for Alpha Canada.
 As the mother of four teenagers, Susie has led and participated in numerous school initiatives and parent councils.
 Additionally, Susie helped pioneer and develop the inaugural Compassion Series’ interactive classroom sessions.